 Showing all 8 results

-For all methods.
+For strong espresso and cappuccino.
 Although a very dark roast, this is less bitter than many dark roasts.
 Our pure arabica blend enables a strong flavour and aroma to come through without the bitter flavour of robusta.

-For all methods.
+For strong espresso and cappuccino.
 Both organic and Fairtrade sourced.
 This is similar to our non organic Italian roast, but this one is more flavoursome and a richer coffee.
 A blend of fine Latin American arabicas including Guatemalan and Peru.

 The same beans as in Espresso 2 but more strongly roasted.
 This blend will make a strong espresso and a strong latte.

 For all methods.
-On a strong Italian Roast.
-This is a coffee unique to the lush Malabar Coast of Kerala and Kamataka.
+Unique Indian Coffee on an Italian roast, this is a coffee distinctive to the lush Malabar Coast of Kerala and Kamataka.
 The harvested beans are left exposed to the Monsoon, giving it a unique flavour and notes of spice.

 For all methods.
 Italian Roast with some Robusta for extra body.
 This adds a rough quality which mainstream coffee drinkers associate with a dark roast.